 All these ingredients mixed in the pot to produce a tension just waiting for a spark to ignite.

 On the 22nd, an attempt was made on Coligny’s life as he made his way home from the Louvre.
-He was shot from the upstairs window of a home owned by the Guises & seriously wounded.
+He was shot from the upstairs window of a home owned by the Guises and seriously wounded.
 The would-be assassin escaped in the confusion that followed.

 The attempted assassination of Coligny triggered the crisis that led to the massacre.
 Coligny was the most respected Huguenot leader and enjoyed a close relationship with the king.
-Aware of the danger of reprisals from the Protestants, the king and his court visited Coligny on his sickbed & promised the culprits would be punished.
+Aware of the danger of reprisals from the Protestants, the king and his court visited Coligny on his sickbed and promised the culprits would be punished.

-Shortly after this decision, the municipal authorities of Paris were summoned.
-They were ordered to shut the city gates and to arm the citizenry in order to prevent any attempt at a Protestant uprising.
+Shortly after this decision, municipal authorities of Paris were summoned.
+They were ordered to shut the city gates and arm the citizenry in order to prevent any attempt at a Protestant uprising.
 The king’s Swiss Guard was given the task of killing a list of leading Protestants.
-It’s difficult today to determine the exact chronology of events and to know the moment the killing began.
+It’s difficult to determine the exact chronology of events and know the moment the killing began.
 It seems a signal was given by ringing bells at a church near the Louvre.
 The Swiss guards expelled the Protestant nobles from the Louvre castle, then slaughtered them in the streets.

 On Aug 26th, the king fabricated an “official” version of events—saying that he ordered the massacre to thwart a Huguenot plot against the royal family.
-A celebration & parade were held, while the killings continued in parts of the city.
+A celebration and parade were held, while the killings continued in parts of the city.

 Although King Charles dispatched orders to the provincial governors on Aug.
-24th to prevent violence and maintain the terms of the Peace of Saint-Germain, from August to October, massacres of Huguenots took place in a total of 12 French cities.
+24th to prevent violence and maintain the terms of the Peace of Saint-Germain, from August to October, massacres of Huguenots took place in a dozen French cities.
 In most of them, the killings swiftly followed the arrival of the news of the Paris massacre, but in some places there was a delay of a month.

 In many cities across France, the loss to the Huguenot communities after the massacres was far larger than those actually killed.
 Because in the following weeks there were mass conversions to Catholicism.
-For instance, in Rouen [Ruin], where a few hundred were killed, the Huguenot community shrank from over 16K to fewer than 3K as a result of conversions and emigration to safer cities & countries.
+For instance, in Rouen [ruin], where a few hundred were killed, the Huguenot community shrank from over 16 thousand to fewer than 3 thousand as a result of conversions and emigration to safer cities and countries.

 And if you use iTunes as your portal to CS, giving the podcast a review there goes a long way in getting the word out.
-Thanks.